eytandomany/SPC/README.md

 ```

-## Limitations
+## Limitations and Changes

 - It runs with a data matrix [npoints, ndims] as input.
-Running the clustering from a distance matrix is not implemented yet.
+Running the clustering from a distance matrix is not implemented.

-- Only the main parameters and flags are implemented (for now).
+- Only the main parameters and flags are implemented.

+- Tmax (stop temperature) is not included in the temperature array (similar to Python ```range```).

 ## Original SPC Citation